-A founding member of the West Virginia Storytelling Guild and a former state liaison to the National Storytelling Network, she takes her fun seriously — researching the real-life drama behind many stories, visiting the sites about which she speaks, considering the role such stories play in the broad panoply of life.
+A founding member of the West Virginia Storytelling Guild and a former state liaison to the National Storytelling Network, she takes her fun seriously — researching the real-life drama behind many stories, visiting the sites about which she speaks, and considering the role such stories play in the broad panoply of life.

 The Greenbrier Ghost